 Sionver Boll was a female Bivall doctor who served the Galactic Republic during the Clone Wars.
 Upon the discovery of the Zillo Beast on Malastare, the Republic expressed interest in possible reproduction of the creature's indestructible scales as armor, calling upon Dr. Boll to lead the project.

-- Nice Girl: She refuses to kill the Zillo Beast and consoles him, on the chance that he may be the Last of His Kind and that he may be sentient.
-She's right about him being sentient, because when he hears Palpatine telling her to kill the beast, he escapes and starts rampaging across Coruscant.
+- Nice Girl: She refuses to kill the Zillo Beast and consoles him on the chance that he may be the Last of His Kind and that he may be sentient.
+She's right about the Zillo Beast being sentient because, he escapes and starts rampaging across Coruscant when he hears Palpatine telling her to kill the beast.

 Gubacher was a male Parwan doctor who served the Galactic Republic during the Clone Wars.
 He specialized in artificial intelligence and worked alongside the Jedi in designing spy droids such as the D-Squad, operating a research and development lab in their temple on Coruscant.
 He worked with other members of the cell in Project Celestial Power, otherwise known as the development of the Death Star.